-No histrionics and I didn’t go down on my knees in front of the little nerd.
-Everyone but Tommy was entranced.
-He was the only high school kid there.
-He had to leave by nine to get Auntie Em’s car back on time.
-I walked out to the car with him.
-Sitting together on the front bench seat, he slid over to me and we cuddled.
+No histrionics and I don’t go down on my knees in front of the little nerd.
+Everyone but Tommy is entranced.
+He’s the only high school kid there.
+He has to leave by nine to get Auntie Em’s car back on time.
+I walk him out to the car.
+Sitting together on the front bench seat, he slides over to me and we cuddle.

 “Y’all was right, Huck, I ain’t rilly gay.
 But there’s times my asshole just aches fer yer.
 I’s taught my girlfriends to use their finger up there.
 Gets me off so hard, they wants to do it all the time.
 Only trouble is, all I’s thinking about is y’all, up my butt.”

-We laughed.
+We laugh.
 I had no advice about that problem.
-We kissed for the longest time.
-I figured I was kissing away his faggy youth.
-He still was just sixteen.
+We kiss for the longest time.
+I figured I’m kissing away his faggy youth.
+He’s just sixteen.

-Next it was time for the Jacettes to leave.
-Flo and I took a long walk, talking about all the changes in our lives.
-She never doubted that I did love her and cherished all the memories of our semi-sexual encounters.
-She prided herself for not betraying her virginity and was happy I had shown her ways to be fully satisfied without vaginal coitus.
-That is not what we talked about.
-It was our hopes and plans for the future.
-Living off-campus with Edi and Mary had her all excited.
-She even thought Jenna might join them next school year, although she didn’t think a rich girl would want to live with three Puerto Rican chicas.
+Next it’s time for the Jacettes to leave.
+Flo and I take a long walk, talking about all the changes in our lives.
+She never doubts that I love her and cherish all the memories of our semi-sexual encounters.
+She prides herself for not betraying her virginity and is happy I showed her ways to be fully satisfied without vaginal coitus.
+That’s not what we talk about.
+It’s our hopes and plans for the future.
+Living off-campus with Edi and Mary has her all excited.
+She even thinks Jenna might join them next school year, although she doesn’t think a rich girl would want to live with three Puerto Rican chicas.

-“As long as you all go to Church, her parents will be fine,” I predicted.
+“As long as you all go to Church, her parents will be fine,” I predict.

-“We can’t give up Pastor Santos,” she exclaimed.
+“We can’t give up Pastor Santos,” she exclaims.

 “It’s not the sect that’s important but the fact that you’re trying to lead a good life.
 Our college girlfriends’ parents were shocked that we made their daughters go to Catholic services, but their attitudes are ancient.”

 “What is your college girlfriend like?”
-Flo was conflicted about sharing me.
+Flo is conflicted about sharing me.